Umuzi-org/tech-department/content/topics/work/mock-interview/_index.md

 - Always participate in whiteboard challenges within your cohort,these will help you get used to explaining infront of people
 - Have a list of practice questions that you practice with
-- Watch how others do,this is going to help you see what you also can improve on -For more info and tips https://hackernoon.com/the-best-whiteboard-interview-advice-i-ever-received-3ebbfa72e4a
+- Watch how others do,this is going to help you see what you also can improve on
+- For more info and tips
+ https://hackernoon.com/the-best-whiteboard-interview-advice-i-ever-received-3ebbfa72e4a